DTegano/NHL-Prediction-using-Machine-Learning/README.md

 [1] "W"
 ```

 Have we finally got some meaningful results when looking at the max and min values?
 Blocked shots have always been an underrated hockey factor in my mind and teams don't get enough credit when they do a good job of getting bodies in front of pucks.
 When we look at the max values (33 for both home and away), the teams won all their games.
 When we look at the min values (2 for home and away), the teams lost of all their games.
+This finally matches the trend I've been looking for.
 Based on these facts, I'll assume that the amount of blocked shots can, in fact, influence the outcome of a hockey game.

 <b> Corsi </b>